-In the above compound words worksheet, the names of pictures are mentioned in the word box.
+In the above worksheet, the names of pictures are mentioned in the word box.
 Read the words.
-Now, identify the pictures and write the words to form a compound word.
-The pictures in the center are common to both the pictures to its left and right.
+Now, identify the pictures and write the words to form a new word.
+The pictures in the center are common to both the pictures to their left and right.

 Identify the pictures.
-Pick one word each from the word boxes above to form a compound word.
+Pick one word each from the word boxes above to form a new word.
 The words are snowman, jellyfish, popcorn, toothbrush, handbag, butterfly, raincoat, and footprint.

-In the next compound words worksheet, the first part of the word is given.
-Identify the picture and then find the second word to complete the compound word.
+In the next worksheet, the first part of the word is given.
+Identify the picture and then find the second word to complete the word.
 You can use the words from the word box to complete the word.

 In the last worksheet, match the pictures to form a longer word.
 This comprehensive pack will help children to chunk big words and read them.
 Children will be much more comfortable reading big words after understanding these words.
 These words build vocabulary and these interesting worksheets will complement this learning.